Aldactone (Spironolactone)

 Seek immediate medical attention if you experience:

-- Frequent infections with fever, severe chills, sore throat, or mouth ulcers
+- Frequent infections (fever, severe chills, sore throat, mouth ulcers)

 - Irregular periods or no periods